danibarna/floodGAM/data/README.md

 ## How to get the data

-The annual maxima, catchment descriptors, descriptive table and statistical summary of the `gamfelt` dataset is stored in [`/data/processed-data/gamfelt/`](/data/processed-data/gamfelt/)
+The annual maxima, catchment descriptors, descriptive table and statistical summary of the `gamfelt` dataset are stored in [`/data/processed-data/gamfelt/`](/data/processed-data/gamfelt/)

 ## File structure

-In addition to the `gamfelt` dataset, this folder contains many data products relevant to the larger floodGAM analysis (e.g. model fitting and evaluation).
+In addition to the `gamfelt` dataset, this data folder contains many data products relevant to the larger floodGAM analysis (e.g. model fitting and evaluation).

 - `processed-data` – Any data loaded/manipulated/changed/saved with code
   from the `code` folders.